-IWK Health currently does not have any policies or processes in place to assess effectiveness.
+IWK Health currently does not have any policies or processes in place to assess effectiveness that forced labour and child labour are not being used in its activities and supply chains.

 IWK Health acknowledges that the adoption of the guidance in the Act is ongoing and as such it will continue, on an ongoing basis, the process of identifying risks related to forced labour and child labour.
 IWK Health will continue to refine processes and systems to improve its ability to assess and understand the overall risk profile, and develop policies, procedures, and training programs to fully mitigate the risks of forced labour and child labour.